ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 the pipeline is run, since it *is* the environment the pipeline was run in.

 Since the current step implementations are trivial, this wait time makes the total pipeline execution time longer under the ``slurm`` environment.
-However, for a real record linkage pipeline, the additional computing resources available on a cluster will make it faster than ``local``.
+However, for a real record linkage pipeline, the additional computing resources available on a cluster can make it faster than ``local``, or even make it *possible* to run the pipeline at all (in the case where the local environment doesn't have sufficient resources to run the pipeline).

 More Pipeline Specifications
 ============================